gnud/multi-env-docker-compose-sample/README.md

 We can create a data directory for each service an mount/bind few things.

+**Note**:

-Note: each platform environment will not to be committed to GIT.
+- Each platform environment will not to be committed to GIT.
-The platform environments will be created on the dev machine or production.
+- The platform environments will be created on the dev machine or production.
+- Their can be infinite number of environments on one machine/node as long as the port are different in each .env file

-Environment keys:
+## Environment keys:

 - PORT_BACKEND1 is the outside port